Magic, Mirrors & Myths

 Triumph Spitfire or MGB.

-FACT: headers can/will make power in
+FACT: Headers can/will make power in

 header design will make power at the high rev range.
 While a tri-Y